phu0ngng/nccl/doc/source/api/p2p.rst

 ncclPutSignal
 -------------

-.. c:function:: ncclResult_t ncclPutSignal(const void* localbuff, size_t count, ncclDataType_t datatype, int peer, ncclWindow_t peerWin, size_t peerWinOffset, int sigIdx, int ctx, ncclComm_t comm, cudaStream_t stream)
+.. c:function:: ncclResult_t ncclPutSignal(const void* localbuff, size_t count, ncclDataType_t datatype, int peer, ncclWindow_t peerWin, size_t peerWinOffset, int sigIdx, int ctx, unsigned int flags, ncclComm_t comm, cudaStream_t stream)

  Write data from ``localbuff`` to rank ``peer``'s registered memory window at offset ``peerWinOffset``.

  The target memory window ``peerWin`` must be registered using :c:func:`ncclCommWindowRegister`.
  The ``sigIdx`` is the signal index identifier for the operation.
 It must be set to 0 for now.
  The ``ctx`` is the context identifier for the operation.
 It must be set to 0 for now.
+ The ``flags`` parameter is reserved for future use and must be set to 0.

 ncclSignal
 ----------

-.. c:function:: ncclResult_t ncclSignal(int peer, int sigIdx, int ctx, ncclComm_t comm, cudaStream_t stream)
+.. c:function:: ncclResult_t ncclSignal(int peer, int sigIdx, int ctx, unsigned int flags, ncclComm_t comm, cudaStream_t stream)

  Send a signal to rank ``peer`` without transferring data.

  The ``sigIdx`` is the signal index identifier for the operation.
 It must be set to 0 for now.
  The ``ctx`` is the context identifier for the operation.
 It must be set to 0 for now.
+ The ``flags`` parameter is reserved for future use and must be set to 0.

 ncclWaitSignal
 --------------